KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 Tomorrow, I hope to implement lots of the debug headers and other things I need to interact with the actual board!

-## Day 10 - Footprints and other shenanigans
+## Day 10 - Footprints and other shenanigans - 6 Hours

 Today I want to just implement some of the other stuff I need on the daughter board like debug headers, RTC clock and whatnot.